Aaron3963/CSE_151A_Project/README.md

 #### Individual Headline Model

-For this model, we are treating every news are individual data points.
+For this model, we are treating every news item as individual data points.
 This is guarantee to fail because there is way to little information contained in a single news title, and there will be too much noise.

 Test Accuracy: 0.5147572199301809
 Train Accuracy: 0.5766158891357241